3 points to consider in your HRMS payroll requirements analysis

 1. Self-service

-Efficient automation means that your payroll software will prompt you to act when you need to, sending reminders when payroll data must be inputted, processes initiated, etc. Such updates should be fully customizable, allowing you to okay the ones you want to receive.
-Furthermore, if there are any legislative issues that might impact on the smooth running of payroll (e.g. tax law changes), then automatic updates should take of them, ensuring the system is deducting the correct amounts according to individual employee circumstances.
+Efficient automation means your payroll software prompts you to act when needed, sending reminders when payroll data must be entered or processes started.
+These updates should be fully customizable, so you only receive the ones you want.
+If legislative issues arise that could affect payroll, such as tax law changes, automatic updates should address them to ensure the system deducts the correct amounts for each employee.

 Finally, some of that pay-related data can be put to other, more engaging uses.
 For example, each employee record will include their birthday and start date with the organization; the payroll system might be set to automatically notify the relevant manager of such anniversaries, enabling them to mark the occasion (in a manner appropriate to your corporate culture and values, naturally).